cirosantilli/networking-cheat/http.md

 - client closes

 To observe a sample transaction, use Wireshark, chose a page that requires a single request like `example.com` (no images or CSS for example), then `curl example.com` and filter the Wireshark output by address `ip.addr == 93.184.216.119`.

+### Connection header

+### Keep-Alive

+### Persistent connection

+In HTTP 1.1, multiple HTTP requests are done by default on a single connection, since almost all pages require the loading of multiple resources from a single server: image, CSS, etc. In `HTTP 1.0`, this had to be indicated through the `Connection: Keep-Alive` header, which most browsers still send as of 2014.

 ## Newlines